pnnl/GenrAItOR/paper/paper.md

 Advances in instrumentation have led to the increased and rapid collection of multiple ‘omics data (e.g., proteomics, genomics, metabolomics), paving the way for a more holistic understanding of biological systems and the detection of mechanisms leading to pathogenesis.

-Several approaches have been developed that harmonize multi-omic data under unified modeling frameworks 1-3 <!--- Add citation--->.
-However, to interrogate these models beyond the predictions or sample groupings they generate, analysts must rely on i) variable importance methods (e.g., Shapley values4<!--- Add citation---> ) to extract the most predictive/discriminatory set of modeled biomolecules, and ii) domain scientists (e.g., biologists) to contextualize the identified features within the modeled system based on their own knowledge or awareness/review of the relevant scientific literature.
+Several approaches have been developed that harmonize multi-omic data under unified modeling frameworks (@flores_missing_2023, @picard_integration_2021, @reel_using_2021).
+However, to interrogate these models beyond the predictions or sample groupings they generate, analysts must rely on i) variable importance methods (e.g., Shapley values (@kuhn_7_1997)) to extract the most predictive/discriminatory set of modeled biomolecules, and ii) domain scientists (e.g., biologists) to contextualize the identified features within the modeled system based on their own knowledge or awareness/review of the relevant scientific literature.

 LLMs provide an opportunity to improve the efficiency of the human-dependent aspect of model interrogation described in (ii).
 Specifically, domain-level experts may query a LLM for biological information on the indicated biomolecules and then judge and potentially revise generated responses for relevance and accuracy.